Take Home Hearing Aids

 Designed for hearing aid candidates who are on the fence.
 This option gives patient a snap shot of what becoming a hearing aid user would mean for them with no risk or obligation.

 In this option patients are fit with demo hearing aid(s) that have been set to the manufacturers’ recommended setting based on the patient’s hearing loss.
 During this appointment your audiologist will teach you the basic components of being a hearing aid user such as insertion and removal.
-You are then given a 1-week demo period and are encouraged to try the hearing aids in as many situations as possible.
+You are then encouraged to try the hearing aids in as many situations as possible during your demo period.

 Please note, depending on degree of hearing loss and anatomy, not all patients are candidates for the demo program.